bacnet-stack/bacnet-stack/ports/atmega328/README.md

 The GNU Makefile is used in the continuous integration pipeline to validate the build is not broken.
-The Makefile is called from an Ubuntu image container after installing the necesary tools:
+The Makefile is called from an Ubuntu image container after installing the necessary tools:

     sudo apt-get update -qq
     sudo apt-get install -qq build-essential